 - The desired future direction and focus for the MHPP and Master Hunter Advisory Group (MHAG).

 - Potential changes in the curricula, bylaws, and roles and responsibilities, for the MHPP and MHAG.

 - The most effective roles of Master Hunters in controlling wildlife depredation/conflict.

 WDFW Administration recently transferred the responsibility for the Hunter Education Division from the Law Enforcement Program to the Wildlife Program effective July 1, 2013.
 The Hunter Education Division includes the Master Hunter Permit Program (MHPP) and facilitation of the Master Hunter Advisory Group (MHAG).
-A new Hunter Education Division manager is being recruited to lead the division and will be tasked with completing the evaluation in 2013.

 The Master Hunter Permit Program is designed to promote responsible hunting.
 In addition to training,